Valuable funding opportunity for SMEs to receive support to enter the Japanese and Korean life science markets

 The target participants in the GoGlobal programmes are start-ups and SMEs – companies who already offer a product, started to sell, or who are in the last stage of their certification process.
 They have the ambition to expand on the two Asian markets within a year.
 The companies also fit to the EIT Health thematic scope: “Healthy living, Active Ageing, Improved Health care.”

-The following 11 European companies were selected:
+The following 10 European companies were selected and participated in the training programme:

 - Biovista Inc. Greece